History of Suresnes: Disappearance of traditions

-In addition to the Saint-Vincent festival and traditional Christian feasts and weddings, Suresnes also had several customs, such as the time between 10 and 10:15 a.m. on Palm Sunday, when the direction in which the wind was blowing was recorded to predict the weather for the rest of the year.
-From the mid-19th century onwards, there was also the patron saint's day around Saint Leufroy, at the end of June, with bakery stalls, circuses, theaters, lotteries, billiards, and wooden horses, as well as the fireworks display that brought the festival to a close.
+In addition to the Saint-Vincent festival and traditional Christian feasts and weddings, Suresnes also had several customs, such as the period between 10 and 10:15 a.m. on Palm Sunday, when the direction of the wind was recorded to predict the weather for the rest of the year.
+From the mid-19th century onwards, there was also the patron saint's day of Saint Leufroy at the end of June, with bakery stalls, circuses, theaters, lotteries, billiards, and wooden horses, as well as a fireworks display that brought the festival to a close.
 Games were organized such as the mât de cocagne (a 4-5-meter mast erected in Place Henri-IV, coated with black soap, which had to be climbed to win prizes such as bottles of alcohol or hams), sack races (girls had to cut ribbons near the starting point, blindfolded, at the same time), the baquet game (which took place in Rue du Pont, near the crossroads with Rue des Bourets: you had to insert a pole into a hole and, if you missed, you were covered with the liquid filled in a baquet, which the dyers had turned blue, red, yellow or green), the joutes à la lance (which took place in the basin between the bridge and the dam, in front of a sometimes Parisian audience as well as the town councilors: Teams, sometimes from neighboring towns, would compete on boats to knock down their opponents 300 meters apart.)
 René Sordes also recalls the street cries of the small trades, for the sale of fish, for example (“Hereng qui glace, hareng nouveau”).

 Among the trades typical of Suresnes' bygone days were, in addition to winegrowers, laundry workers (between the end of the 18th century and 1914, they formed an important guild, with a clientele that was essentially Parisian) and feeders (fewer in number, they raised cows in enclosed cowsheds, or vacheries, until urbanization caused them to disappear).

 Suresnes' many urban transformations have also prevented it from preserving an architectural tradition, as Michel Guillot, secretary of the Société Historique de Suresnes, noted in 1995: "Unlike other towns, Suresnes has no ancient architectural heritage.
-The old church was destroyed in 1906, a château [that of La Source] was razed in 1986, and the seigniorial house and two “Grand siècle” townhouses were razed between 1963 and 1974 due to their dilapidation.
+The old church was destroyed in 1906; a château [that of La Source] was razed in 1986; and the seigniorial house and two "Grand siècle" townhouses were razed between 1963 and 1974 due to their dilapidation.
 What remains of the old buildings are the Mont Valérien fort and buildings from the Third Republic, the “Republican monument” (schools, town hall, and village hall), and the workers' buildings designed by Henri Sellier.